saltstack/salt/doc/topics/beacons/index.rst

 beacon uses inotify to watch configured files or directories on the minion for changes, creation, deletion etc.

-This allows for the changes to be sent up tot he master where the reactor can respond to changes.
+This allows for the changes to be sent up to the master where the reactor can respond to changes.

 Configuring The Beacons